 The PEPT does try to allocate you to a facility within one of these regions for your placement but there is no guarantee that you will be successful in being placed where/when you requested.
-Placement allocation depends on a number of factors including whether or not you have submitted mandatory documents (P.10), the number of other students who request in the same location and the number of placements that USQ has been given by the facilities within that region.
+Placement allocation depends on a number of factors including submission/updating mandatory documents (P.10), the number of students who request in the same location and the number of placements that USQ was allocated by the facilities in that region.

-Preferencing takes place the semester before you are enrolled in placement and is only open for a short timeframe each semester.
+Preferencing takes place early in the semester before you are enrolled in placement and is only open for a short timeframe each semester.
 You can only provide your preferences during the dates when this process is available on InPlace (P.12).
 These dates are on the Important Dates document.
 The PEPT does not accept preferences in any other way or at any other time than through this process.

-Preferencing is not offered in Semester 3 due to the fact that we have limited placement options during this semester and preferences cannot be taken into consideration.
+Preferencing is not offered in Semester 3 due to limited placement options during this semester and preferences cannot be taken into consideration.